 Dogs offer an undeniable benefit to the mental wellbeing of their owners.
 This is why medical professionals are increasingly recommending their patients find an emotional support animal (ESA) to help with the treatment of anxiety, depression, and other psychological disorders.
-If you qualify for an emotional support animal, you are entitled to specific accommodations from housing providers and airlines.
+If you qualify for an emotional support animal, you are entitled to specific accommodations from housing providers.
 To prove that you are eligible for these services, you may be asked to show an emotional support dog letter from a medical professional.

 Privileges of Your Emotional Support Dog Letter

 The law recognizes the importance of an emotional support animal for patients who need it.
 This is why emotional support dogs with the proper documentation can live with you in any housing establishment, even if the landlord does not usually allow pets.
 These tenants are also protected from additional pet fees charged by their landlords.

 For your letter to be valid, it must come from a licensed medical professional.
 This letter must state that your dog is a required part of your treatment for your disability.
 Dogs of any breed or age can qualify as emotional support animals without specialized training.

 There is a wide variety of ailments that health professionals believe can be treated with the use of emotional support animals.
 These include, but are not limited to:

 - Social Shyness

 - Anxiety Disorders